Harsh-002/supplies-table/README.md

 ### script.js

-1. Imported data from data.js file and stored a shallow copy of original data
+1. Imported data from data.js file and stored a deep copy of original data in "data" variable
 2. Created a "tableRow({
    id,
    chemical_name,